 The term Gray Jedi has historically held dual meanings.
-The first and most common use of Gray Jedi was employed by both the members of the Sith, as well as the Jedi Order, to describe Force-users who did not firmly aligned with either the Jedi or Sith teachings and beliefs.
-These men and women seek a balance or harmony within themselves between the light and dark sides of the force without surrendering to either side.
+The first and most common use of Gray Jedi was employed by both the members of the Sith, as well as the Jedi Order, to describe Force-users who did not firmly align with either the Jedi or Sith teachings and beliefs.
+These men and women seek a balance or harmony within themselves between the light and dark sides of the Force without surrendering to either side.

-The secondary version of Gray Jedi refers to those Jedi who step down from the Jedi High Council and work outside the structure of the Jedi Code.
+The secondary version of Gray Jedi refers to those Jedi who steps down from the Jedi High Council and work outside the structure of the Jedi Code.
 It was highly uncommon for individuals marked as Gray Jedi to join the Jedi High Council or climb to any position of genuine administration inside the Order.
 As the High Council picked its own members, they tended to choose more traditional Jedi with actions and morals that aligned with the Jedi Code.
 The more traditional members of the Jedi rightly feared how ambivalence to the sides of the force is a slippery slope that can lead down the path to the dark side.

 Although the term did not specifically allude to the individuals who utilized both Light and Dark side Force capacities, all Gray Jedi could do so.
-Sith were never thought of as Gray Jedi, as the Sith Order showed full devotion to the Dark side just as the Jedi adhered to the Light.
+Sith was never thought of as Gray Jedi, as the Sith Order showed full devotion to the Dark side just as the Jedi adhered to the Light.
 The term was occasionally used to describe unconventional or nonconformist Jedi who strayed from the Jedi Order.
 Those Jedi who dared to question the way of things or refused moral absolutes might be labeled as such.
 For instance, a few individuals from the Jedi Order referred to Master Qui-Gon Jinn as a Gray Jedi because of how regularly he set himself at odds with the High Council.
 He was known at times to disobey direct orders and go, rogue, carrying out his will, if thought it was in the best interest of the galaxy and the free peoples within.

 A gathering of maverick Jedi called the Gray Paladins also used the term Gray Jedi to depict themselves.
-These individuals took pride in their minimal reliance on the Force and the utilization of blasters, but most often engaged in lightsaber battle and generally held to the Jedi Code.
+These individuals took pride in their minimal reliance on the Force and the utilization of blasters, but most often engaged in a lightsaber battle and generally held to the Jedi Code.

 History of the Gray Jedi